theainerd/MLInterview/Supervised Learning.md

 ![](https://github.com/theainerd/MLInterview/blob/master/images/1_7VyTVnlVj2Ooqa3MRSRFEQ.gif)

 ## What is logistic regression ? <a name="lr"></br>
-_Logistic regression_ is a parametric, discriminative supervised learning algorithm for classification, i.e used where the response variable is categorical.
-It uses sigmoid function as an activation function which takes any real value as input and outputs a value between zero and one.
+_Logistic regression_ is a parametric, discriminative supervised learning algorithm for classification, i.e used where the response variable is categorical by applying a sigmoid function to a linear prediction.
 The idea of logistic regression is to find  a relationship between features and probability of particular outcome.

 ![](https://github.com/theainerd/MLInterview/blob/master/images/20170513_gradient_descent_logistic_animation.gif)